Keyboard shortcuts

 • Integrate with existing wallet infrastructure

-The SDK provides a convenient factory function default_external_signerdefault_external_signerdefaultExternalSignerdefaultExternalSignerdefaultExternalSignerdefaultExternalSignerdefaultExternalSignerDefaultExternalSignerDefaultExternalSigner that creates a signer from a mnemonic.
-This is the easiest way to get started:
+The SDK provides a convenient factory function default_external_signersdefault_external_signersdefaultExternalSignersdefaultExternalSignersdefaultExternalSignersdefaultExternalSignersdefaultExternalSignersDefaultExternalSignersDefaultExternalSigners that creates both signers from a mnemonic:

 Rust